 Explanation of Workflow:

-If merchant didn’t receive the payment result information, merchant can launch payment status enquiry API call to DTP, who will do rules checking to the API message, if passed, forward payment status checking to DCMS, DCMS will make ‘CheckStatus’PI call to Aggregator.
+If merchant didn’t receive the payment result information, merchant can launch payment status enquiry API call to DTP, who will do rules checking to the API message, if passed, forward payment status checking to DCMS, DCMS will make payment enquiry API call to Aggregator.

-Aggregator will respond the ‘CheckStatus’ with the transaction payment status information, the response message will be forwarded back to merchant.
+Aggregator will respond the payment enquiry with the transaction payment status information, the response message will be forwarded back to merchant.

 Transaction Cancellation (Merchant)

-Explanation of Workflow:
+Explanation of Workflow(only applicable for DOKU):

 Merchant can launch void/refund/cancellation API call to cancel or refund a transaction.
 DTP will do message format checking, if pass, forward the message to DCMS, DCMS will form void/refund/cancellation API message to aggregator.